Threshold guide · the $/W band

 Four real factors push the same installer's price up or down by meaningful amounts.
 None of them are conspiracy; all of them are worth asking about.

 - System size.
 Smaller systems carry higher $/W because fixed costs (permits, truck rolls, design fees) get amortized over fewer watts.
-LBNL documents a $1.0/W difference in median price between the smallest and largest residential systems1.
+LBNL documents a $1.0/W difference in median price between the smallest and largest residential systems2.

-- Site complexity.Steep-pitch roofs, multi-array layouts (e.g., split between south and west exposures), ground mounts, and main-panel upgrades all push $/W up.
-Ground mounts add roughly $0.4/W per LBNL's regression.
-A 200-amp main-panel upgrade isn't in the LBNL numbers but commonly adds $1,500–$3,500 to the install — which is $0.18–$0.42/W on an 8.4 kW system.
+- Site complexity.
+Steep-pitch roofs, multi-array layouts (e.g., split between south and west exposures), ground mounts, and main-panel upgrades all push $/W up.
+Berkeley Lab's regression treats ground-mount systems as a distinct cohort with a measurable premium over flush roof mounts.
+A 200-amp main-panel upgrade isn't in the LBNL headline numbers but commonly adds $1,500–$3,500 to the install — which is $0.18–$0.42/W on an 8.4 kW system.

 - State-fixed effects.
 LBNL's regression model isolates a $2/W range across state fixed-effect variables alone — meaning the same equipment in the same configuration on a similar roof can cost meaningfully different amounts depending purely on what state you're in.
 The drivers are cost of living, retail electricity rates, incentive program design, solar insolation, and permitting friction.

-Where $/W can lie
+Where $/W can mislead

 Three quiet ways the comparator misleads.
 Worth knowing before you rank three quotes side by side.

-Below the floor.A $/W under $3.20 isn't automatically a steal.
-The cash price may not include permitting, inspection, interconnection, or sales tax — each of which gets added at contract signing or first invoice.
-Ask for the all-in price.
-The number that goes into the LBNL comparison is the total cost paid to bring the system online.
+Low cash $/W. A quote well below the cash median is not automatically a steal.
+The price may not include permitting, inspection, interconnection, a main-panel upgrade, or sales tax — each of which can show up at contract signing or first invoice.
+Ask for the all-in cash price before comparing.

-Above the ceiling.Above $5.20/W there's often a real reason — premium equipment, complex install, steep roof, small system in a high-cost market — but it's also the band where dealer-fee inflation tends to live.
-If the quote is financed-only and the cash price isn't on the page, the elevated number may be telling you about the loan markup more than the equipment.
+High loan $/W. Above the loan median, there may be a real reason — premium equipment, complex install, steep roof, small system in a high-cost market — but it is also where dealer-fee inflation tends to live.
+If the quote is financed-only and the cash price is not on the page, the elevated number may be telling you more about the loan markup than the equipment.

 Identical $/W, different systems.
 Two proposals at $4.10/W can pencil out to very different 25-year lifetime costs.
 A microinverter system trades higher upfront cost for better partial-shade tolerance and panel-level monitoring.
 A standard string inverter system trades lower upfront cost for simpler maintenance but worse performance under shading. $/W is the cost comparator; performance comparison requires looking at production estimates against PVWatts for your specific site.

-The 10-minute test
+The 10-minute price test

 Three steps.
 None require any tool the salesperson controls.